 The exhibition will take the form of a ‘mental map’, installed in several rooms at the Whitworth and parts of Whitworth Park.
 A series of palmwood structures, inspired by boxes seen on the streets of Hefuna’s native Cairo, will be joined by a rich selection of drawings, vitrines, personal objects and a new digital work, all on themes of migration and separation, gathering and togetherness.

 ToGather’s multiple parts will combine into a hugely moving whole, a work of great significance and power on this most urgent of subjects.

 Commissioned and produced by Manchester International Festival and the Whitworth, The University of Manchester.
 In association with Studio Wayne McGregor.
-Supported by Arts Council England’s Ambition for Excellence and My Festival Circle.Photo: Susan Hefuna in Düsseldorf, Germany, January 2017 © Donald Christie
+Supported by Arts Council England’s Ambition for Excellence, The Oglesby Charitable Trust and My Festival Circle.Photo: Susan Hefuna in Düsseldorf, Germany, January 2017 © Donald Christie